Ryan Cohen: Investments

 Following the sale of Chewy, Cohen made a significant investment in Apple, making him the largest individual shareholder of the tech company with 1.55 million shares (6.2 million split-adjusted shares as of August 31, 2020).

 In September 2020, Cohen disclosed a near 10% stake in GameStop, making him the company's biggest individual investor.
 This was later increased to 12.9% on December 17, 2020, through an amended 13D filing with SEC.
-According to these filings, Cohen's firm, RC Ventures, has expressed willingness to get more involved with the company in order “to produce the best results for all shareholders."
+According to these filings, Cohen's firm, RC Ventures, has expressed willingness to get more involved with the company in order "to produce the best results for all shareholders."

 In March 2022, it was disclosed that Cohen had a near 10% stake in Bed Bath & Beyond, through his investment company RC Ventures LLC.
 Between August 15 and 18, his firm sold all of the stock, totaling 9.45 million shares.
 The profit was estimated at $68 million.

+Continuing his investments in GameStop, Cohen acquired 100,000 more shares on March 22, 2022.
+Adjusted for the stock split, this acquisition represented 400,000 shares.
+On June 9, 2023, Cohen bolstered his stake in the company with a purchase of 443,842 shares, equivalent to a $10 million investment.
+Ryan Cohen's stake in Gamestop has decreased from a high of 12.9% in December 2020 to 8.4% as of April 2025.

+Cohen has acquired a large stake in Alibaba worth hundreds of millions of dollars.
+In August 2023, he began communicating with the company's board, encouraging them to increase their share-repurchase program, which they did later that year, extending it to March 2025 and raising the amount from $25 billion to $40 billion.

+In addition to his active positions, Cohen also owns large passive investments in Wells Fargo and Netflix.

+Books

+In 2022, Cohen published a series of children's books titled Teddy based on lessons he learned from his father.
+He wrote "My father, Ted Cohen, and his lessons have guided me throughout my life.
+He showed me an exceptional work ethic and an unwavering commitment to delayed gratification.
+Even though he is no longer with us, his legacy will live on forever.
+By writing these books, I am sharing his values and passing his wisdom on to my children."

+Political views

+Cohen supported Donald Trump during the 2024 United States presidential election, and promoted the conspiracy theory that the 2020 election was rigged.

+Ryan Cohen has publicly expressed criticism of Diversity, equity, and inclusion (DEI) policies.
+In early 2025, he criticized Canada and France for "wokeness and DEI" and said they have "high taxes, Liberalism, Socialism, Progressivism" that generated a challenging business environment in those markets.

 Legal

 Cohen was named in a federal lawsuit on August 24, 2022 for an alleged fraudulent scheme to artificially inflate the price of Bed Bath & Beyond's publicly traded stock in a pump and dump.
-The suit alleges Cohen conspired with company CFO Gustavo Arnal to release "fraudulent and misleading SEC filings".
-It claims damages of $1.2 billion in a class action suit.
+The case was dismissed on June 11, 2024.